FAQs

 What are the Nursery fees?

-Every 3&4 year old is entitled to 15 hours of nursery funding per week, term time, commencing the term after their 3rd birthday.
+Every 3&4 year old is entitled to 15 hours of early education funding per week, term time, commencing the term after their 3rd birthday.

 What are the stay and play costs?

 Stay and Play session £10.00 (child and carer).
-Baby non walking siblings can come along with no extra charge.
-The session last 1.5 hours.
+Baby, non walking siblings, can come along with no extra charge.
+The session lasts 1.5 hours.

-How do children stay warm in the winter?
+How do children stay warm and dry in the winter?

 The correct clothing is vital.
 No-one enjoys being wet and cold.
-We recommend that nursery children attending wear a very hardy outdoor waterproof set.
+We have previously recommended a very hardy outdoor waterproof set.
+However, over 2 winters we have found that not all parents buy it.
+This makes it difficult for those children who have lesser quality clothing as they become wet and cold quickly in the winter months and require multiple changes every day.
 We take your child’s comfort and safety seriously therefore it is vital that we ensure that they are warm and dry in all weather conditions - cold and wet children do not enjoy the outdoors.

-We recommend the Didrikson’s Boardman set, they have been designed in Sweden to withstand all weather conditions.
+From September 2026 all children who attend the nursery must wear Didrikson’s Boardman set, they have been designed in Sweden to withstand all weather conditions.
 They are comfortable, warm, hardwearing and practical, with waterproof outer layer and a fleece warming inner layer.
+A deposit is taken to hold your child’s nursery place.
+This deposit will be used to buy a set of water proofs, water proof gloves and a balaclava hat for when they start with us thus ensuring inclusion.

-Ski wear is also great at weatherproofing your child.
-Please talk to us to get the layering right - we would rather too many clothes so we can remove layers than too few so they are cold.
+Layering of clothes is hugely important to keep warm.
+Base layers, mid layers and then outer layers all work to keep children snug.
+We would rather too many clothes so we can remove layers than too few so they are cold.

 My child goes to another nursery - can they come to you too?
 Can I split their days?